GuntojuNaveen/aws-code-pipeline-repo/README.md

   ![Pipeline Screenshot](images/build27.jpeg)

-- Launch an EC2 instance, add a tag name, and enable a public IP.
+- Launch an EC2 instance, add a tag name, and enable a public IP and attach IAM role that ec2 should contain Codedeployfullaccess.

   ![Pipeline Screenshot](images/build28.jpeg)